| |

 -

-A broad class of assets with similar characteristics.
+A broad class of

-The five investment categories include cash equivalents,
+categories include cash equivalents, fixed principal,

-fixed principal, equity, debt, and tangibles. top
+equity, debt, and tangibles. top

 -